Program Curriculum Policy

 3. Definitions

 “Course Outline” is a contract between the college and the student that provides information on a unit of curriculum presented by the College as a learning experience.
-A course outline provides a description of the course, learning outcomes to be achieved, assessments, content, and learning resources.
+A course outline provides a description of the course, program and course learning outcomes to be achieved, assessments, content, learning resources, and Experiential Learning opportunities.
+Course Outlines are developed in the Course Outline Mapping and Management System (COMMS) and shared with students by the faculty within the Learning Management System (LMS) or in hardcopy.

-“Curriculum Map(s)” are a tool that shows how learning outcomes are aligned across the program and lead to the achievement of program standards.
+“Curriculum Map(s)” are a tool that shows how learning outcomes are aligned across the program and lead to the achievement of Ministry approved program standards or descriptions.

-“Learning Plan” accompanies the course outline and provides details of the weekly themes and topics, learner engagement strategies and assessment techniques congruent with the course learning outcomes.
+“Learning Plan” accompanies the course outline and provides details of the course schedule, weekly topics, learner activities and assessment techniques aligned to the course learning outcomes.
+It includes information about how Universal Design for Learning has been integrated into the course delivery and assessments.

 “Program Standard” is a document produced by the Ministry of Colleges, and Universities (MCU) that sets out the essential learning that a student must achieve before being deemed ready to graduate.
 A program standard applies to all programs of instruction in an identified category regardless of the funding source and, for most programs, consists of a vocational standard, an essential employability skills standard, and general education requirements.
 Prior to graduation, students must achieve all three parts of the program standard.

-“Program Standards Renewal” is a regularly scheduled process initiated by MTCU, through which approved program standards are reviewed and updated, based on input from employers and representatives from Colleges which offer the respective program under review.
+“Program Standards Renewal” is a regularly scheduled process initiated by MCU, through which approved program standards are reviewed and updated, based on input from employers and representatives from colleges which offer the respective program under review.

-“Program of Studies” is an official list of all the required courses to earn the credential for the program and also identifies course equivalencies and prerequisites.
+“Program of Studies” is a list of all the required courses to earn the credential for the program that also identifies course equivalencies and prerequisites.

 4. Principles

-1. Program Information, including Program Outcomes, Programs of Study, Course Outlines, Learning Plans, Curriculum Maps and Admission Requirements, are recognized as critical tools within the quality framework for college programming, ensuring that staff, faculty and students are provided with a relevant overview of the learning to be achieved within specific programs and courses.
+- Program Information, including Program Vocational Learning Outcomes, Programs of Study, Course Outlines, Learning Plans, Curriculum Maps and Admission Requirements, are recognized as critical tools within the quality framework for college programming, ensuring that staff, faculty and students are provided with a relevant overview of the learning to be achieved within specific programs and courses.

-2. All Ontario College certificate, diploma, advanced diploma and graduate certificate programs offered by the College will conform to the Minister’s Binding Policy Directive Framework for Programs of Instruction, the Ontario College Quality Assurance Service Credentials Framework, college system standards and programming principles and external accrediting bodies where applicable.
+- All Ontario College credentialed programs offered by the College will conform to the Minister’s Binding Policy Directive Framework for Programs of Instruction, the Ontario College Quality Assurance Service Credentials Framework, college system standards and programming principles, Postsecondary Educational Quality Assessment Board (PEQAB), and external accrediting bodies where applicable.

-3. Programs developed and delivered by the College will maintain consistency with published Ministry of Training, Colleges and Universities (MTCU) program standards and titling principles where they exist.
+Programs developed and delivered by the College will maintain consistency with published Ministry of Colleges and Universities (MCU) program standards and titling principles where they exist.

 5. Accountability and Compliance